Charles Ammi Cutter: Biography

-Cutter may have established that the Dewey system was not practical for his cataloging purposes and indeed Dewey and he often experienced tensions with one another while constituting the American Library Association of which they were two of the 100 founding members in 1876; nevertheless he was regarded as an accomplished and sophisticated librarian and cataloger.
+Cutter did not find the Dewey system practical for his cataloging purposes, and indeed, Dewey and he often experienced tensions with one another while constituting the American Library Association, of which they were two of the 100 founding members in 1876.
+Nevertheless, he was regarded as an accomplished and sophisticated librarian and cataloger.
 Cutter was commissioned on at least one occasion to propose an architectural conception for the University of Toronto Library which had recently been consumed by a massive conflagration.
-In response to the library's requests, Cutter admonished, "Yes, it is of little use to have a fire proof stack if the rest of the building gets afire".
+In response to the library's requests, Cutter admonished, "It is of little use to have a fire proof stack if the rest of the building gets afire".
 The ever austere Cutter with his competence in cataloging expressed this, "The catalogers ought to be put near the catalog; they have continual reason to refer to it".
 Cutter then continued his cataloging tirade by rebuking their present approach and stating, "Catalog work cannot be carried on economically unless there is plenty of shelf room near for bibliographic authorities and some empty shelves in the room to hold books waiting to be cataloged".

 In 1893, Cutter submitted a letter to the trustees that he would not seek to renew his contract at the end of the year.
 However, there was an opportunity for him in Northampton, Massachusetts.
 Judge Charles E. Forbes left a considerable amount of money to the town to start a library.
-This was Cutter’s chance to institute his ideas from the ground up.
+This was Cutter's chance to institute his ideas from the ground up.
 He developed a cataloging system called the expansive classification system.
 It was to have seven levels of classification, each with increasing specificity.
 Thus small libraries who did not like having to deal with unnecessarily long classification numbers could use lower levels and still be specific enough for their purpose.
 Larger libraries could use the more specific tables since they needed to be more specific to keep subjects separate.
 He died in 1903 before he could finish this task.
 At Forbes, Cutter set up the art and music department and encouraged children of nearby schools to exhibit their art.
 He also established branch libraries and instituted a traveling library system much like the bookmobile.
 Today, Charles Ammi Cutter might be surprised to see his own portrait hanging over the reference librarians' desk in the Forbes Library in Northampton.
 His roll top desk is also in the office currently occupied by the recently elected director of the library.

-Cutter died on September 6, 1903 in Walpole, New Hampshire.
+Cutter died on September 6, 1903, in Walpole, New Hampshire.